Chorlton tram stop: Services

-Before the East Didsbury extension was completed in May 2013, southeast bound services terminated at St Werburgh's Road.
+Before the East Didsbury extension was completed in May 2013, south-eastbound services terminated at St Werburgh's Road.
 An extension from there to Manchester Airport was opened on 3 November 2014.
-St Werburgh's road acts as the interchange station for services between the East Didsbury and Manchester Airport forks of the line.
-Northbound trams from Manchester Airport terminate at Victoria station.
+St Werburgh's Road is an interchange station for services between the East Didsbury and Manchester Airport forks of the line.
+Northbound trams from Manchester Airport terminate at Manchester Victoria.